I didn’t understand why I felt happiest alone or why I didn’t fit in with my extroverted peers.

 If you haven’t gathered yet, I was a pretty quiet teenager, especially in the classroom.
 I’m sure there were classmates who saw me on a daily basis and didn’t know my name or feared I’d rub my “boring” off on them if we brushed shoulders.
 On the other hand, my special kind of quiet was like a flashing neon sign that attracted bullies.

-The truth is, I wasn’t empty or devoid of intelligence and thought at all.
+The truth is, I wasn’t empty or devoid of intelligence at all.
 In fact, I was brimming with philosophical ideas and a big, creative imagination.
-It wasn’t until I took my first Creative Writing class when I finally found a way to express myself.
+It wasn’t until I took my first Creative Writing class that I finally found a way to express myself.
 (Shoutout to Mrs. Cavicchia who showed me acceptance and fostered my natural ability to write.)

 Yes, I was different from my vibrant and extroverted peers, but it wasn’t vibrancy that I lacked, nor was I cold-hearted and as standoffish as I seemed.
-As an introvert, I was more colorful on the inside, not feeling the need to verbalize my every thought and feeling.
+As an introvert, I was colorful on the inside, not feeling the need to verbalize my every thought and emotion.

 And while I had just as much to say as anyone else, I found unique and artistic ways of doing so.
 I wrote poems and stories and took up scrapbooking.
-I believe my instinct to hold in all my opinions and meaningless chatter taught me to listen better, to focus on smaller details and gain a better sense of who I am, other people’s authenticity, and the world I lived in.
+I believe my instinct to hold in my opinions taught me to listen better, to focus on small details, and to gain a better sense of who I am, other people’s authenticity, and the world I lived in.

 You, an introverted teenager, have something important to share with the world.
 Maybe you don’t want to actually talk about it, but there are other ways you can express yourself — through writing, art, or music.
 Your opinion, perspectives, and experiences matter.

 3. You will find your way without compromising who you are (because you’re awesome).

 As you get older, though, I promise you’ll find ways to use your introverted superpowers to enrich your career, relationships, friendships, and hobbies.
-You’ll know when you’ve had enough socializing and activity, and when to say, “I’d rather stay in tonight,” or, “I’d rather skip the party, but maybe we can grab coffee together over the weekend.”
+You’ll know when you’ve had enough socializing, and when to say, “I’d rather stay in tonight,” or, “I’d rather skip the party, but maybe we can grab coffee together over the weekend.”

 Basically, things will work out fine in the end, and they will do so because feeling different from others and being an introvert is actually normal.